Gathered in the love of God, we connect and serve.

 Yes.
-Gluten-free bread is served to all.
+Gluten-free crackers are available.
 Non-alcoholic grape juice is always available at communion.

 If my child gets fussy in worship, what should I do?

 We want you and your child to feel welcome and comfortable in worship.
 The following options are available: